“I want to be defined by what I am, not by what I am not” – Dr Steven Isakoff (Breast Oncologist) on Triple Negative Breast Cancer

 Do you know that you can track your side effects with OWise?
 With over 30 side effects and symptoms to choose from, you can track any changes and share these with your care team and loved ones.
 Better communication with your care team can make sure you receive the best care possible.

 And that’s all of the TNBC treatments summed up

 We hope that you now better understand TNBC, the treatment options and that you can feel confident in discussions with your care team.
-Our aim is to make sure you are kept informed so make sure to follow our Instagram and Twitter accounts for any updates.
+Our aim is to keep you informed with personalised information.
+You can access this by following our Instagram, Twitter , or downloading OWise.

 - Lund, M., Trivers, K., Porter, P., Coates, R., Leyland-Jones, B., Brawley, O., Flagg, E., O’Regan, R., Gabram, S. and Eley, J., 2008.
 Race and triple negative threats to breast cancer survival: a population-based study in Atlanta, GA.
 Breast Cancer Research and Treatment, 113(2), pp.357-370.

 - Plasilova, M., Hayse, B., Killelea, B., Horowitz, N., Chagpar, A. and Lannin, D., 2016.
 Features of triple-negative breast cancer:: Analysis of 38,813 cases from the national cancer database.
 Medicine, 95(35), p.e4614.